-As always, the DOUGLAS BADER FOUNDATION relies almost entirely on fund-raising to survive and to continue to assist amputees and other disabled and we would be delighted to hear from anyone with ideas, fund-raising or otherwise, to support this venture.
+The DOUGLAS BADER FOUNDATION has always relied almost entirely on fund-raising to survive and to continue to assist amputees and other disabled.
+We would be delighted to hear from anyone with ideas, fund-raising or otherwise, to support this venture.

-You can help to be a part of improving the lives of these brave kids by giving a donation, using the link below:
+You can be involved in improving the lives of these brave kids by giving a donation using the link below:

 Giving children this opportunity provides self-belief, self-confidence, excitement and sews a seed of what they can do;